 How do we get to know if a number is prime or not?

-To calculate we need to find the factors of the number.
-Take for example 11, 11 is divisible only by 1 and itself.
+To identify the prime number, we need to find the factors of the number.
+For example, take a number; 11, 11 is divisible only by 1 and itself.
 Since it has only two factors, it is a prime number.

 The factors of 53 are 1 and 53.